 - Business vehicle financing, including heavy-duty truck financing

-If you’re looking to buy a vehicle, Ally Bank offers loans for new, used, and certified pre-owned cars.
+If you’re looking to buy a vehicle, Ally Auto Finance offers loans for new, used, and certified pre-owned cars.
 Vehicles must have 120,000 miles or less and be up to 10 years old.

-Ally Bank offers many different ways for you to make your loan payments for your convenience:
+Ally offers numerous ways for you to make your car loan payments for your convenience:

 - Use Ally Auto Mobile Pay, available for iPhone and Android, to schedule payments.

 - Set up one-time or automatic recurring payments online.

 - Mail a payment by check to Ally’s processing center.

 - Make a one-time online payment with a credit card.